brandon-bee/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+  Document Object Model.
+It is a representation of the data that makes up the structure of a webpage.
+Allows interaction of structure and content of page by other programming languages.

 2. What is an event?
+  An event is any sort of interaction that happens with a webpage.
+Could be a click, moving the mouse, pressing a button, etc.

 3. What is an event listener?
+  An event listener is a method that can be put on an element that in turn allows that element to respond to an event when it happens.
+For example, a click event listener can be set up so that when a button is clicked, the styles change all over the webpage.
+Something happens when the event that is being listened for occurs.

 4. Why would we convert a NodeList into an Array?
+  There are many more methods that can be used on an array compared to a nodelist.
+Allows for more manipulation of the data.

 5. What is a component?
+  A component is an independent, reusable block of code.
+It helps to keep your code DRY and organized.